infinum/android-handbook/Dependency injection.md

 ### How does it work

-For all of this to work properly, we need to bind the request that is demanding some dependency with a supplier that will provide a matching dependency.
+For all of this to work properly, we need to bind the request that demands some dependency with a supplier that will provide a matching dependency.
 This is done by adding annotation to instruct a specific action.

 `@Inject`—is used to make a request for certain dependencies.
 You can annotate `Constructor`, `Field` or `Method` to mark dependencies.

 `@Provides`—is used as a method annotation.
-A method with the provides annotation will register its return type as a dependency that it can supply and match with the requested inject type.
+A method with the @Provides annotation will register its return type as a dependency it can supply and match with the requested inject type.

 `@Module`—is used as an annotation for classes that provide dependencies.
-All methods that are annotated with the provides annotation have to be inside module classes.
+All methods that are annotated with the @Provides annotation have to be inside module classes.

 `@Component`—is used to bind all things together.
 This creates an interface that will provide the injection start point and enable dependency configuration.